Saudi reports first coronavirus death, UAE gears up for lockdown

 Oman, with 84 coronavirus cases, announced it was suspending all domestic and international flights as of March 29, except cargo operations and flights to Musandam, an Omani enclave inside the UAE, according to state TV.

-Reporting by Ghaida Ghantous and Alexander Cornwell in Dubai and Stephen Kalin in Riyadh; Writing by Aziz El Yaakoubi; editing by Jason Neely, William Maclean
+Reporting by Ghaida Ghantous and Alexander Cornwell in Dubai and Stephen Kalin in Riyadh; Writing by Aziz El Yaakoubi; editing by Angus MacSwan